 “This is our special cultural food,” added Ruahsana Ahmed, who was assisting Hann with the food, and is from Pakistan herself.

 “Whatever the special occasion—a wedding, any kind of party, any celebration, we celebrate with biryani.
 [It has] lots of spices.”
 According to Ahmed, the dish takes a good two to three hours to cook.
 “It's not easy to make.”

-Other food offerings included Polish perogis, Greek dolmades, and sticky rice and mangoes from the Philippines.
+Other food offerings included Polish perogis, Greek dolmades, and sticky rice and mangoes from Thailand.

 Before the event began, the vendors gathered at Trolley Park for their “peace walk” to Buchmuller.
 “Today is actually just trying to educate the community,” said Cathy Wolfe, an officer for PTPI’s Secaucus chapter, as the procession maneuvered down Paterson Plank Road towards the festivities.

 “We need to raise awareness so that everybody can work together for one common goal and make the community a better place.
 This town is rich with cultures, so we want to share it with the community.”

 Mayor Michael Gonnelli also made an appearance at the event, taking pictures with young children.
 Speaking of its importance afterwards, he said, “It is something that is very cultural.
 It brings a lot of recognition to the different cultures.
 It was Indian.
 It was American—several different cultures.
 It really proves how diverse Secaucus is.”

 For more information on the PTPI’s Secaucus chapter, visit https://ptpi.org/Chapters/Find-a-Chapter/Chapter-List/Chapters/Secaucus,-New-Jersey-(GIFT)-Student-Chapter.
 You can also call 201-320-8491.